DarthTup/DarthTup/README.md

 - 👋 Hi, I’m @DarthTup
 - 👀 I’m interested in being a silly goose
-- 🌱 I’m currently learning how to cause problems
+- 🌱 I’m currently learning how to cause problems on a global scale
-- 💞️ I’m looking to collaborate on comitting war crimes
+- 💞️ I’m looking to collaborate on building military grade 5th gen aircraft using declassified documents from warthunder
 - 📫 How to reach me: don't, i am untouchable

 <!---